• Products

 Leghorn Eggs from Bossy #1 & #2

-Check out my recipes page for some tasty ideas...
+Be sure to check out my recipes page for some tasty ideas...
 I prefer the duck eggs over chicken for all around good for eating but they're egg-cellent for extra yummy baked goods and custards!
 Because the whites of duck eggs have more protein than chicken eggs, they will whip up higher when beaten and create more loft in cakes.
 This means lighter, higher cakes.
 But since the yolks are so rich, your cakes, cookies and custards will be even more delicious with duck eggs.
 Say it with me now: Omm Nom Nomm...

 A Healthy Dose of Egg Health Info: